 The NCA will promote ready public access to the Parade.
-Temporary restrictions including security measures may apply to parts of the area related to particular events (eg. Anzac Day commemorative events).
+Temporary restrictions may apply to parts of the area related to particular events.

 There may be occasions when groups with particular associations to a component within the Parade (eg. a memorial) may have exclusive use of the component for commemorative activities for a defined period of time.